 Training this breed is sometimes challenging, as they can sometimes be very stubborn.
 They are usually independent and strong-minded in their decisions.

 The Petit Basset Griffon Vendéen would not be the kind of dog you would force to do things they don’t want to do.
 However, when this dog is happy, they show extra love, affection, and obedience to their owners.

 They are a social breed and prefer company.
 The Petit Basset Griffon Vendéen can weigh 40 pounds and is known to stand 15 inches tall.

 The pharaoh hound is a dog that is an exquisite breed.
 Their body is usually very muscular and is agile for hunting activities.
 They initially originated from Egypt and shared a rich history with the Egyptians.

-Due to its origin, an important note is that it is very easy for this dog to catch a cold.
-During very cold winters, they should not be let out without a good, warm coat.
+An important note is that it is easy for this dog to catch a cold due to its origin.
+During cold winters, they should not be let out without a good, warm coat.

 This dog has ears that showcase its state of alertness.
 When erect, these ears can pick up even the smallest sounds that you may not be able to hear.